Boost HR compliance with a secure content management platform

 But your HRIS is simply not designed to do everything you need it to do.

 Automating processes like the ones listed above must be a strategic priority for HR teams.
-This approach, called hyperautomation, simply means that anything that can be automated should be automated.

 As volatile job markets persist, the “busy work” of managing all the hirings and departures falls on HR.
 If these processes are reliably automated, your team can keep up.
-However, in departments where a high-value employee has to be involved in each step of every process, or where several technology applications become unworkable or manual processes are the norm, HR teams may become overwhelmed…and eventually understaffed.
+However, in departments where a high-value employee has to be involved in each step of every process, or where several technology applications become unworkable or manual processes are the norm, HR teams may become overwhelmed — and eventually understaffed.

-Content services platforms accomplish this by being very granular with user access — down to the metadata level — to ensure that only users with the correct rights and privileges have access to those documents.
+ECM solutions accomplish this by being very granular with user access — down to the metadata level — to ensure that only users with the correct rights and privileges have access to those documents.
 User access is based on the principle of least privilege, in which users only have the minimum access required to do their jobs every day.

 Every single document comes with a complete audit trail, letting you know who accessed the document, what they did with it and the date and time they accessed it.
 The information is also encrypted whenever data is at rest (not actively being used), in transit (moving between servers within the database) and in use (being accessed by authorized users).

 The complex time and event-based retention policies that HR departments must maintain for different employee files require a better-than-average solution to manage.
-The right content services solution removes the burden of records management from HR staff — minimizing compliance risk and giving HR professionals the time to focus on creating a valuable employee experience as well as an effective recruitment process.
+The right ECM solution removes the burden of records management from HR staff — minimizing compliance risk and giving HR professionals the time to focus on creating a valuable employee experience as well as an effective recruitment process.

-Here’s how it works.
-When a document enters the system, the solution automatically identifies and assigns a record type, applies the appropriate retention policies, and purges the document when required.
+Here’s how it works: When a document enters the system, the solution automatically identifies and assigns a record type, applies the appropriate retention policies and purges the document when required.

 It also gives you the benefits of: